lightyou/gsoap/gsoap/doc/guide/index.md

 * **XML**: implements a fast schema-specific XML pull parser that does not require intermediate storage of XML in a DOM to deserialize data.

-* **HTTP**: HTTP 1.0/1.1, IPv4 and IPv6, HTTPS (requires OpenSSL 3.0 or 1.1 or
+* **HTTP**: HTTP 1.0/1.1 (HTTP 2.0 will be available soon), IPv4 and IPv6,
-  GNUTLS), cookies, authentication, Zlib deflate and gzip compression, and connecting through HTTP proxies.
+  HTTPS (requires OpenSSL or GNUTLS), cookies, authentication, Zlib deflate and gzip compression, and connecting through HTTP proxies.

 * **Attachments**: MIME (SwA), DIME, and MTOM attachments are supported.
   Streaming capabilities to direct the data stream to/from resources using